Saint Junípero Serra

 Criticism

 Many Americans, in particular Native Americans, have strongly criticized Serra’s canonization.
 Most of the critics refer to the fact that Serra and his mission system helped to erase and destroy the culture of Native Americans.
 While this is undoubtedly true, it remains difficult to ascertain where Serra stands on this.
 The Spanish colonists brought such enormous changes to the local ecosystem that it became impossible for Native Californians to continue with their traditional lifestyles.
-Native Americans also perished in huge numbers, decimated by the diseases that the Colonists brought with them.
-The numbers speak for themselves: prior to the mission era, about 300,000 Native Californians lived in Alta California.
-By 1834, scholars estimate that only 20,000 of them were still alive.
+Native Americans perished in huge numbers, decimated by the diseases that the Colonists brought with them.
+The numbers speak for themselves: prior to the mission era, about 300,000 Native Americans lived in Alta California.
+By 1845, scholars estimate that their number had halved to 150,000.
 Moreover, studying the registers of births and deaths of the California missions, historians discovered that Natives’ death rates were overly high.
 From 1769 to 1832, 87,787 baptisms and 63,789 deaths of Native Indians were registered at the Missions of Alta California, showing an extremely high death rate.

 Annual Report on the Spiritual and Temporal State of the Missions for the Year 1832